 Step 6: Arduino Firmware

-There are firmwares like GRBL which are already there to interpret g-code for your DIY laser cutter.
+There are firmware programs like GRBL which are already there to interpret g-code for your DIY laser cutter.
 But, we decided to write our own basic firmware (for the sake of learning).
 What it does is simple, it accepts current (x ,y) co-ordinates along with the laser intensity level and just draws a straight line between previous (x ,y) and current (x ,y) points.
-In this way we approximate curves using straight lines.
+In this way, we approximate curves using straight lines.

 Demo at National Museum of Science and Technology, Italy